Listen to the podcast

 For further study: What Is Righteous Anger?

-7 – What does a lack of attitudinal forgiveness reveal about my relationship with God?
+Temptation #7 – What does a lack of attitudinal forgiveness reveal about my relationship with God?

 This question is the biggest of all, and how you respond to everything that I have written thus far will reveal your relationship with the Lord.
-For many folks, the hurt that comes into their lives reveals an inadequate relationship with God.
+For many folks, the hurt that comes into their lives shows an inadequate relationship with God.
 They have a crisis in their faith, which is their call to draw near to him.

 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw near to God, and he will draw near to you.
-Cleanse your hands, you sinners, and purify your hearts, you double-minded. – James 4:7-8
+Cleanse your hands, you sinners, and purify your hearts, you double-minded (James 4:7-8).

 For further study: Three Things that Will Crush Your Faith

-8 – How should I interact with this person in the future?
+Temptation #8 – How should I interact with this person in the future?

 Let the offender define the kind of relationship you have with them: